 In the wake of the killing of George Floyd and the resulting nationwide protests, many of us are challenged with making sense of our grief and loss – both for ourselves, and with the children in our lives.
 Mindfulness can be a tool to develop awareness and compassion so we are resourced to take action to address racism and injustice.
 Listen to a 10-minute mindfulness practice, guided by Argos Gonzalez.

-This week, in the wake of the death of George Floyd and the resulting nationwide protests, we may be experiencing a barrage of news, visuals, and emotions.
+This week, in the wake of the killing of George Floyd and the resulting nationwide protests, we may be experiencing a barrage of news, visuals, and emotions.
 Many of us are challenged with making sense of our grief and loss, all while grappling with an invisible virus that is having a profound impact on all of our lives.
 We are tired, some communities more than others given what they have been carrying.
 When this recent barrage on social media dies down, those of us with privilege will have a choice to make–do we continue to open ourselves to see and confront the inequities in our country, or do we retreat back to the relative comfort of our lives?
 Others will not enjoy that option.
 They will continue to live with the daily fear that they or their loved ones could be the next victim.
 They will continue to experience the oppression that our system imposes on them based on the color of their skin.

 The events of the past few weeks are the most current demonstration that people of color, since before the country’s inception, have suffered from racist and biased policies and acts of violence.
 Dr. Lisa Delpit is a professor and researcher who has been studying and writing about the dynamics of race and culture in the classroom for decades.
 In her book, Multiplication is for White People, Delpit aptly describes America’s challenge when she says: